vishalchennuri/vishalchennuri/README.md

 ## 👨‍💻 About Me..
 I am a passionate software developer focused on creating scalable and efficient applications.
 My journey in tech is driven by curiosity and a constant desire to learn.
-I thrive on solving complex problems and exploring new technologies that can make a difference...
+I thrive on solving complex problems and exploring new technologies that can make a difference..

 ## 🔧 Tech Arsenal